megbrimef/urso-examples/README.md

 8) in this.objects on the play scene put components from slot-base you want to use

-9) in options of component 'slotMachine' put option 'id' with value 'basic' or 'basicDrop'

-10) in slotMachine component in config.js in method getDefaultConfig you can set bounce settings for start and spin finish.
+9) in slotMachine component in config.js in method getDefaultConfig you can set spinStartInterval option, that described delay between reels start in ms. If you are using 'cascade' spin type, you can set dropTimings for cascade start and stop (new symbols droping), including delay for rows and reels
-Settings contents options moveTo - distance your symbols will bounce, and duration

-11) run the game.
-It will be loaded with bounce
+10) run the game.
+It will be loaded with spin delay settings